Georgia

 Itinerary

-Today we take a guided walking tour around Old Tbilisi.
-Highlights include the National Museum, home to treasures that inspired the legend of the Golden Fleece, the Narikala citadel, Metekhi Temple and the Sioni Cathedral.
-In the afternoon there’s free time to explore Tbilisi’s atmospheric streets independently.
-Dinner tonight is traditional Georgian cuisine at a local restaurant.
+A guided walking tour around old Tbilisi, taking in the fascinating history of this long-overlooked region.
+You spend the day discovering sites such as the National Museum, home to many of the treasures that inspired the legend of the Golden Fleece, as well as the Narikala citadel, Metekhi Temple and the Sioni Cathedral, among other sites.
+Later this afternoon you will have the opportunity to explore the atmospheric streets at leisure.
+Tonight, enjoy traditional Georgian food at a local restaurant.
 Overnight Hotel Kalasi or similar.
 (BLD)

 (Approximate driving time: four-hours)